saatvik25/Naive-Bayes-Spam-Classifier/README.md

 2. Follow along with the code to preprocess the data, build the model, and evaluate its performance.
 3. Modify the `emails` list to test the model with new emails.
 4. The code uses the Bag of Words vectorizer to convert text data into numerical features.
+5. The classification algorithm used in this project is Naive Bayes.

+## Naive Bayes Classifier

+The Naive Bayes algorithm is a probabilistic classification technique based on Bayes' theorem.
+It's particularly effective for text classification tasks, such as spam detection and sentiment analysis.
+Despite its simple assumption of feature independence, Naive Bayes often works well for many real-world text datasets.

 ## Results